dmitry-ivanov/laravel-console-mutex/README.md

 If you're using `file` strategy, mutex files will be stored at the `storage/app` folder, by default.

-You can change storage folder by overriding `getMutexFileStorage` method in your command:
+You can change the storage folder by overriding `getMutexFileStorage` method in your command:

 ```php
 class ExampleCommand extends Command